baozi-technology/baozi-web/content/06-12-2019/index.md

 ![Ugly gif logo](./ugly-logo.gif)

 If you are not careful enough, you can also easily export a ".gif" that... is not even animated!
 Try "File -> Export -> Export as -> GIF"... o_O
 I spent a couple of days playing around with Adobe Photoshop 2020 to finally get an _acceptable_ result.

-Note that I didn't know anything about Photoshop and not much about exporting images for the web before that.

 (Yes I know Photoshop is an ugly proprietary software that doesn't even work on GNU/Linux - my OS of choice and there are better free software alternatives like GNU GIMP - I agree.
 But I didn't choose the tool my designer initially used, my designer did.
 So I was stuck with those proprietary .ps files.
 I'll talk more about that later...)